 One way to determine the viability of your new business idea is to survey potential customers, you can do this in person, through focus groups, over the phone or online.
 Here are some survey tips:

-- Choose a location to conduct your survey that is frequented by your ideal customer - eg. a major tourist attraction or destination.
+- Choose a location to conduct your survey that is frequented by your ideal customer such as a major tourist attraction or destination.

 - Always seek approval from property owners or local council before conducting a survey.